 Being overweight is incredibly common in the UK and a recent survey by the UK's National Obesity Forum found that around 26% of the adult population is considered to be above their ideal weight range.
 With many experts suggesting that this statistic is likely to continue rising, there has been an increasing concern among the public and among healthcare professionals to lower the number of people who are considered to be overweight.

-Weight gain can be caused by a number of factors but the most common one is lifestyle.
-The direct relationship between the number of calories consumed and weight gained is indisputable with poor diet and lack of exercise being the main contributory factors for weight gain in the UK.
-There are other factors that can contribute to weight gain with certain genetic conditions for example that will prevent a person from feeling full and with some medications causing weight gain as a side effect.
+Weight gain can be caused by a number of factors but the most common one is an unhealthy lifestyle.
+The direct relationship between the number of calories consumed and weight gained is indisputable, with poor diet and lack of exercise being the main contributory factors for weight gain in the UK.
+There are other factors that can contribute to weight gain, certain genetic conditions, for example, may prevent a person from feeling full or people affected by other health conditions may have to rely on medications causing weight gain as a side effect.

 It is important that you make sure that your weight loss is safe and ideally you would want it to be sustainable too so that your health can improve over time rather than just for the short term.
 Traditional lifestyle weight loss methods are the most effective and healthcare professionals most often recommend diet and exercise first.
-However if you find that you are not achieving the results you require then an over the counter product or prescription medication like Xenical (Orlistat) can be an effective aid in weight loss.
+However if you find that you are not achieving the results that are needed, prescription medication like Xenical (Orlistat) or Saxenda (Liraglutide) can be an effective aid in weight loss.
 In all cases it is important that you complete an online or face-to-face consultation with a medical professional to ensure that the weight loss aid you choose is suitable and safe for you.

 If you have struggled to lose weight whilst dieting and exercising then it may be safe and suitable for you to purchase prescription weight loss treatment online.
-To determine whether Xenical – the only prescription weight loss treatment available in the UK – is suitable for you to purchase, simply take one of our free online consultations.
-Your consultation will be reviewed by one of our registered doctors and they can prescribe you the medication if they believe it is safe to do so.
-The doctor can pass this on to our pharmacy where a fully registered pharmacist will discreetly package and dispatch your treatment for same or next day delivery.
-Our dedicated patient support team is available during evenings and weekends to ensure that you are receive any support and assistance that you may need.
+To determine whether Xenical with the active ingredient Orlistat or Saxenda with the active ingredient Liraglutide are suitable for you to purchase, simply complete one of our free online consultations.
+Your consultation will be reviewed by one of our registered doctors and they will prescribe the medication if they believe it is safe to do so.
+The doctor then passes the prescription on to our pharmacy where your treatment will be packaged discreetly and dispatched with express shipping for next day delivery.